mazhang2718/torch-rnn/NOTES_JK.md

 ## Prepped the data

-- Downloaded a 2013 NYC dog dataset from [this WNYC fusion table](https://fusiontables.google.com/data?docid=1pKcxc8kzJbBVzLu_kgzoAMzqYhZyUhtScXjB0BQ#rows:id=1) which has 81,542 rows and 13,803 unique dog names.
-I didn't do anything to pull out just the unique names.
+- Downloaded the 2013 NYC dog dataset from [this WNYC fusion table](https://fusiontables.google.com/data?docid=1pKcxc8kzJbBVzLu_kgzoAMzqYhZyUhtScXjB0BQ#rows:id=1) which has 81,542 rows and 13,803 unique dog names.
+I didn't do anything to pull out just the unique names yet.
 - used LibreOffice to take just the first column (the dog names) and put it into dogs.txt
-- Now starting to follow [steps](https://github.com/jkeefe/torch-rnn#usage) outlined in the README.
+- Now starting to follow [steps](https://github.com/jkeefe/torch-rnn#usage) outlined in the torch-rnn README.

 ```
 python scripts/preprocess.py \